 Just across the Intracoastal Waterway from Mount Pleasant is serene Sullivan’s Island.
 This largely residential island is home to famous Fort Moultrie, and is an integral part of South Carolina history.

 In 1776, a makeshift log fort located at the tip of Sullivan’s Island defeated British troops who were trying to enter Charleston’s harbor.
 The spongy palmetto logs used to build this fort deflected the barrage of British cannon balls and were the key to its success.
 The fort was eventually named Fort Moultrie after Colonel Moultrie who led the attack against the British.
-After this battle the palmetto tree became the centerpiece of South Carolina’s state flag.
+In 1860 the palmetto tree became the centerpiece of South Carolina’s state flag.

 Today, Sullivan’s Island is mainly residential with a small, but lively, downtown area that has many restaurants and bars.
 Historic Charleston is the largest city nearby and is just a short drive away.

 The purpose of the South Carolina Picture Project is to celebrate the beauty of the Palmetto State and create a permanent digital repository for our cultural landmarks and natural landscapes.
 We invite you to add additional pictures (paintings, photos, etc) of Sullivan’s Island, and we also invite you to add info, history, stories, and travel tips.
 Together, we hope to build one of the best and most loved SC resources in the world!